 Did you know that the city of Schiedam has the tallest windmills in the world?
-It is also the gin capital of the world!
-But the best part?
-It’s just outside of Rotterdam, and can easily be reached by the Metro.
+Moreover, its residents can also raise a glass to living in the gin capital of the world — cheers!

 National Jenever Museum Schiedam

-If you’ve just arrived in the Netherlands and have made some Dutch friends, ask them.
-I cannot count the number of evenings that have started with a shot of jenever to get the party spirit started.
-But remember, you sip the drink 😉
+If you’ve just arrived in the Netherlands and have made some Dutch friends, ask them about the gin tradition in the Netherlands.
+Sometimes evenings will begin with a shot of jenever to get the party spirit started.
+But remember, you sip the drink. 🥃

 Jeneverie ‘t Spul